 For Heather Delaney Reese, it seems that blogging is a way of life.
 It's A Lovely Life follows the blogger's family closely, from their holidays to their home life.
 The family is photographed frequently and made the subject of the blog's content.

-This level of personal exposure doesn’t suit every blog, but for It’s A Lovely Life, the strategy has proven highly successful.
+This level of personal exposure doesn't suit every blog, but for It's A Lovely Life, the strategy has proven highly successful in building a relatable brand that continues to attract a loyal audience.

 Covering topics ranging from investment and taxes to insurance and pensions, Good Financial Cents is an impressively comprehensive personal finance blog.
 The site was founded in 2008 by author and ex-soldier, Jeff Rose.